jlangch/venice/doc/readme/pdf.md

 ## PDF to Text

-Using the PDF from the tables example above
+With the [PDF](https://github.com/jlangch/venice/blob/master/doc/pdfs/tables-example.pdf) from the tables example above

 ```clojure
 (do